 Skip if

-Finance teams needing automated subscription revenue metrics and billing reconciliation
+Finance teams looking strictly for subscription billing reconciliation [cite: 3].

 Expert Take